Will technology or investment advisers best serve your needs

 Is there a point in time when you can fire your investment advisor and use technology to assist you with managing your own financial planning and investments?

 Technology is less expensive than employing an investment advisor.
-There is also a wide range tools available to use.
+There is also a wide range of tools available to use.

 Other industries around the world have attempted to change how items are purchased and new technological developments have assisted in that transformation.